oxen-io/libsession-util/docs/config-merge-logic.md

   - `"&"` = a dict of the actual inner application config data.
   - `"<"` = lagged config diffs of past updates (see [Config diffs](#config-diffs) below)
   - `"="` = config diff of changes applied in this update (see [Config diffs](#config-diffs) below)
-  - `"~"` = (Sometimes) Ed25519 signature of the entire (encoded) config message, but with this value set to 32 null bytes when signing/verifying.
+  - `"~"` = (Sometimes) Ed25519 signature of the encoded config message, not including this signature keypair.
+If present this key *must* be the last field of the data and the value *must* be exactly 64 bytes.
+The signature itself will be over the encoded value up to but not including the final `1:~64:[64bytes]e`: that is, it omits the signing pair and the final `e` ending the overall data structure.

     This field is only used for certain types of config messages (such as closed group messages) where authentication of the message creator is required.
 This field, when present, *must* be the last key (i.e. no top-level keys that sort after `~` are permitted).

 # Config diffs